LESVOS & CHIOS

 Luggage transfers: 8 luggage transfers

 Bikes: Specialized road bike or hybrid bike.
 Triple chain ring, 27 gears.
 Road bike has carbon fiber fork.
 Hybrids have front suspension.
 Electric bike or carbon Tarmac bike are available as an upgrade on request.
+E-bikes for 400 euros.
+Carbon for 560 euros.
 Regular pedals or toe clips on request.
 You are welcome to bring your own clip-in pedals and shoes.
 See Our Bikes and Our Gear

 Bike gear: 2 water bottles, helmet, handlebar pouch, odometer, lock, rear rack on request.
 For hygienic purposes we encourage you to bring your own helmet.